yanggf008/tipsBackup/README.md

 # tipsBackup
-something should make tips and backup
+Some tips we can reuse